 Total Interest Paid: $0

 Just by transferring your balance, you’ve saved an additional $749 and 3 months!
 That’s real money that you can use for your other savings goals.
 Even if the card has a balance transfer fee of 3% (which equals $150 in this case), you’ll still save a total of $599!
-Wouldn’t you like to save 600 bucks just for transferring your balance to a new card?
+Wouldn’t you like to save 600 bucks just to transfer your balance to a new card?

 5 Steps to Take After Completing a Balance Transfer